Can atorvastatin cause low blood pressure

 It is important to note that not everyone who takes atorvastatin will experience low blood pressure, and the occurrence of this side effect is generally rare.
 However, if you are taking atorvastatin and experience symptoms of low blood pressure, such as dizziness or fainting, it is important to seek medical attention.

-See also Atorvastatin equivalent dose rosuvastatin
+See also Atorvastatin vs simvastatin equivalent

 Your healthcare provider can evaluate your symptoms and determine the best course of action, which may include adjusting your medication dosage or considering alternative treatment options.